enamba/stop_start_ec2/README.md

 ## schedule_on

-This tag is required and define each week days and hour that function will run on instances.
+This tag is required and define each week days, hours and minute that function will run on instances.

 The parttern is 7 hours (HH:MM) or ones separated by dot:
-0.0.0.0.0.0.0
+00:00.00:00.00:00.00:00.00:00.00:00.00:00

 Each position is a weekday, this sequence began on sunday, for example: sunday.monday.tuesday.wednesday.thursday.friday.saturday

-If the value is nn:nn the function don't will execute in respective day, but if it's a valid hour the function will be executed
+If the value is nn:nn the function won't execute in respective day, but if it's a valid hour the function will be executed

 For example if you want to execute only business days: nn:nn.08:30.08:00.09:10.08:00.08:00.nn:nn